Last Updated: May 22, 2026

-It is a complete guide to nitrofurantoin 100mg modified-release capsules pil, offering all the information patients, carers and healthcare readers require.
+It is a complete guide to nitrofurantoin 100mg modified-release capsules pil, offering all the information patients, carers, and healthcare readers require.

 This article aims to be more comprehensive than most search results in the UK and is designed to be read by people around the world, with UK prescribing guidance at the heart of the article.